AritonV10/TemperatureSystem/README.md

 Electrical Engineering 1st year project

-#Description

 Measures the temperature and displays it on an 4 digits LCD.
-It also lets you set a maximum temperature.
+It contains 3 buttons that allows you to set a maximum temperature.
+Once the temperature has exceeded the maximum temperature set by the user, It sets a GPIO pin high.
+This pin could be connected to a different device such as an ESP to trasmit the information to a different MCU.